-Viewing it as a whole, we have seen its order to be, first, creation; secondly, discipline and development; thirdly, perfection, blessedness and eternal glory.
-We first find that Jehovah's direct creation began and ended in his Son, our Lord and Saviour.
-He was the first and only begotten, and by him as Jehovah's agent, is all the divine purpose to be accomplished (Rev. 1:8).
-The Father's delight is in the Son, and the Father's glory is manifested in him.
-Yet just as truly does it teach that it is Jehovah's work, since it is his plan and power exercised through his Son.
+Viewing it as a whole, we have seen its order to be, first creation; secondly, discipline and development; thirdly perfection, blessedness and eternal glory.
+We first find that Jehovah's direct creation began and ended in his Son, our Lord and Saviour, the Alpha and the Omega, the beginning and the ending, the first and the last. - Rev. 22:13.
+[R919: page 2]